hylang/hy/docs/language/api.rst

 .. versionadded:: 0.10.1

-`doto` macro is used to make a sequence of method calls for an object easy.
+`doto` macro is used to simplify a sequence of method calls to an object.

 .. code-block:: clj